NJB-PROJECT/CPanel-Admin-Web-Hosting-For-Project-Localhost-/README.md

 # CPanel-Admin-Web-Hosting-For-Project-Localhost-
-this is a Control Panel Admin Web Hostings with many freature admin (this only test/deploy with an localhost)
+this is a Control Panel Admin Web Hostings with many feature admin (this only test/deploy with an localhost)

 Hello everyone! i'm also happy to make a project webs. i'm still student in high school, so please if my project have bugs, incomplete freature, or crashing. please tell me. let me know!